martinsander00/blockcache/README.md

 ## Architecture

+### Database

+This PostgreSQL database revolves around a transactions table, which stores transaction data with columns for unique signatures, pool addresses, amounts, and timestamps.
+To optimize query performance, especially when filtering by pool_address and sorting by timestamp, a composite index has been added on these two columns.
+This index structure is designed to enhance the efficiency of high-traffic queries, making the database well-suited for time-sensitive operations where querying transaction history is common.

 ### Website

 This website simulates the client user.
 It is able to see in real time the volume from a certain pool address of the last 5 minute window.